openeuler-mirror/stratovirt/docs/config_guidebook.md

 * ifname: name of tap device in host.
 * fd: the file descriptor of opened tap device.
 * fds: file descriptors of opened tap device.
 * queues: the optional queues attribute controls the number of queues to be used for either multiple queue virtio-net or vhost-net device.
+The max queues number supported is no more than 16.
 NB: to configure a tap device, use either `fd` or `ifname`, if both of them are given, the tap device would be created according to `ifname`.